microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 We as CSE, may come across situations in which code reviews are not ideal and often we are observing non inclusive code review behaviors.
 Its important to be aware of the fact that culture and communication style of a particular geography also influences how people interact over pull requests.
 In such cases, assuming positive intent of the author and reviewer is a good start to start analyzing quality of code reviews.

+## Dealing with the Impostor Phenomenon

+Impostor phenomenon is a psychological pattern in which an individual doubts their skills, talents, or accomplishments and has a persistent internalized fear of being exposed as a "fraud" - [wikipedia](https://en.wikipedia.org/wiki/Impostor_phenomenon).

+Someone experiencing impostor phenomenon may find submitting a code review particularly stressful.
+It is important to realise that everybody can have meaningful contributions and to not let the perceived weaknesses prevent said contributions.

+Some tips for overcoming the impostor phenomenon for authors:

+* Review the guidelines highlighted above and make sure your code change adhere the them.
+* Ask for help from a colleague - pair program with an experienced colleague that you can learn from.

+Some tips for overcoming the impostor phenomenon for reviewers:

+* Anyone can have valuable insights.
+A fresh new pair of eyes are always welcome.
+Study the review until you have clearly understood it, and check for ways to improve it or better the corner cases.
+* If something is not clear, a simple specific question should be asked.
+* If you have learnt something, you can always compliment the author.

 ## Tools

 Below are some tools which may help in establishing inclusive code review culture within our teams.